 In the early hours of the day, begin the final stage of this Indrahar Pass trekking tour that will also be the easiest of all.
 The distance to be covered today is approximately 14 km, but since it is a downhill journey, it will not take a heavy toll on your body.
 You will pass through a different route, via Laheta village.
 Your trek will end in Bhagsu village, near the waterfall.
 You will have the packed lunch at the waterfall.
 After that, you will continue to walk till the village, from where you will be taken to McleodGanj via drive, which will take approx. 10minutes to reach.
 On reaching check-in at the hotel and spend the rest of the time at your own leisure

 Departure Dates: Every Weekends ( Fridays, Saturdays & Sundays )

 Maximum Altitude: 14245 Feet

-A minimum 2 persons required to run this trek.
-It can be operated on any other dates as well as per your preference.
+A minimum 4 persons required to run this trek.

 Everything was seamless starting from the initial query about the treks available to the final drop off point at the end of the trek.
 I am already considering my next trek with Adventure Nation.